Key takeaways

 What is SKILL.md?

 SKILL.md is a markdown-based format for defining agent skills — modular instructions that agents load on-demand.
-Supported by 11+ platforms including Claude Code, Cursor, Copilot, Codex, Gemini CLI, and Kiro.
+It became an open standard (agentskills.io) in December 2025 and is now adopted by ~40 clients including Claude Code, Cursor, Copilot, Codex, Gemini CLI, and Kiro.

 Are agent skills safe to install?

 Not necessarily.
-Snyk's ToxicSkills study found prompt injection in 36% of skills audited and 1,467 malicious payloads.
-Treat skills like npm packages — vet before installing, prefer official catalogs, and audit third-party skills.
+Snyk's ToxicSkills study found prompt injection in 36% of skills audited on the ClawHub marketplace and 1,467 malicious payloads, research cited by tech-leads-club puts critical vulnerabilities in over 13% of marketplace skills, and automated scanners have been bypassed by researchers.
+Treat skills like npm packages — vet before installing, prefer curated catalogs, and audit third-party skills.

 How do skills differ from MCP?